ChrisSuess/Project-Xbow/xbow/README.rst

 -c   type of compute resource eg. p2.xlarge
 -n   number of workers
+--max-cost   the maximum cost you are willing to spend on your job

 **Xbow:Flow** uses the workflow language **Xbowflow** which allows you to run more complex jobs and workflows using the **Xflow** tool.
 See `here <https://github.com/ChrisSuess/Project-Xbow/wiki/An-Introduction-to-Xbowflow-Workflows>`_ for more details.